 So before your next campaign starts, review where your donate button should go and do some tweaking to maximize online giving.
 Research shows that the wording, the place, the size, and the color of your donate button can increase donations.

 We check the research for you and here is what we found.

 The first finding we want to share is that we read a web page forming an F shape with our eyes.
 Eye tracking studies show that we tend to pay more attention to the top line of a website from left to right.
 Therefore placing your “donate” button at the top end makes sense.

-Besides, if your button is at the top end of your website it will be visible in almost any electronic device.
+Besides, if your button is at the top end of your website it will be visible on almost any electronic device.

 Donate or support?
 Research shows that the word “support” follows by the name of your cause or even your specific pledge can increase your donation rate by 16% per page view.

-The sum of a compelling picture and the amount to donate targets the message and will certainly has a positive impact in the donation rates.
+The sum of a compelling picture and the amount to donate targets the message and will certainly have a positive impact on the donation rates.

 Several studies show that donations increase by 2% per page view when the page contains a donate button that stands out (larger size, brighter color, etc) against the rest of the webpage.

 So go for a bigger button with a different color from your website scheme so it can be found easily and quickly.
 Most people do not want to spend time finding information or buttons.
 The average person scans a web page for 20 seconds max.
 Then you really want to make sure that when scanning your donate button is one or THE one thing they look at and click.